Z7X4Y2HQ/House/README.md

 <a id="1121-dialogue-tree"></a>
 - **Dialogue Tree**
   - Here you’ll have multiple options to choose from to reply, such as:
-    - a.
-I was just thirsty.
+    - I was just thirsty.
-    - b.
-I don’t want to go to school.
+    - I don’t want to go to school.
-    - c.
-I will, I just needed a knife.
+    - I will, I just needed a knife.

   Just like this dialogue, there will be numerous other conversations throughout the game that the player can engage in, and the choices they make during these interactions will have a significant impact on both the player's character and    the non-player characters around them.
 These choices may influence the game's story, character relationships, and potentially lead to different outcomes and endings, making each playthrough a unique and engaging experience.